fomeboy/agency/README.md

 - createAgent(id, expr)

-  *method used to create a new execution unit; the first parameter id is required and can contain alpha numeric charaters and the underscore; the second parameter is an optional logical expression defining the execution dependencies of the agent; all logical expressions containing the symbols '&&', '||', '!', '(', ')' are accepted*
+  *method used to create a new execution unit; the first parameter id is required and can contain alpha- numeric charaters and the underscore; the second parameter is an optional logical expression defining the execution dependencies of the agent; all logical expressions containing the symbols '&&', '||', '!', '(', ')' are accepted*

 - runAgents()

+  *method that controls the execution of the agents, based on their current status and dependencies list;
+  when all agents are executed reports the results; should be the last method called*

 - setLogFile

 #### agent